 Old Havana is merely one neighborhood in the city of Havana, which is quite an expansive city composed of over 15 municipalities.
 Old Havana is a relatively small neighborhood – you can walk from one end to the other in about 25 minutes – when compared to others in the city.

 Many locals will refer to Old Havana (La Habana Vieja) as, simply, Havana.
-This can be a little confusing if you’re chatting with a local, but is quite common.
+This can be a little confusing if you’re chatting with a local, but it is quite common.

 While Old Havana is, of course, home to the oldest section of the city, you’ll still find beautiful, relatively old architecture in other areas of the city.
 The Vedado and Playa neighborhoods, for example, are home to some of the city’s old, stately mansions.
-In other Havana neighborhoods, you’ll find more relatively newer architecture mixed with older builder.
+In other Havana neighborhoods, you’ll find relatively newer architecture mixed with older buildings.

 Old Havana Map